Å: History

 In Old Swedish the use of the ligature Æ and of Ø (originally also a variant of the ligature Œ) that represented the sounds [æ] and [ø] respectively were gradually replaced by new letters.
-Instead of using ligatures, a minuscule (that is, lower-case) E was placed above the letters A and O to create new graphemes.
-They later evolved into the modern letters Ä and Ö, where the E was simplified into the two dots now referred to as umlaut.
-A similar process was used to construct a new grapheme where an "aa" had previously been used.
-A minuscule O was placed on top of an A to create a new letter.
-It was first used in print in the Gustav Vasa Bible that was published in 1541 and replaced Aa in the 16th century.
+Instead of using ligatures, a minuscule (that is, lower-case) E was placed above the letters A and O to create new graphemes, which later evolved into the modern letters Ä and Ö, as the E was simplified into the two dots now referred to as an umlaut.
+Similarly, a minuscule O was placed on top of an A to create a new letter which was used in place of the digraph Aa.
+It was first used in print in the Gustav Vasa Bible published in 1541 and replaced Aa in the 16th century.

 In an attempt to modernize the orthography, linguists tried to introduce the Å to Danish and Norwegian writing in the 19th century.
 Most people felt no need for the new letter, as the letter group Aa had already been pronounced like Å for centuries in Denmark and Norway.
 Aa was usually treated as a single letter, spoken like the present Å when spelling out names or words.
 Orthography reforms making Å official were carried out in Norway in 1917 and in Denmark in 1948.
 According to Jørgen Nørby Jensen, senior consultant at Dansk Sprognævn, the cause for the change in Denmark was a combination of anti-German and pro-Nordic sentiment.
-Danish had been the only language apart from German and Luxembourgish to use capitalized nouns in the last decades, but abolished them at the same occasion.
+Danish had been the only language apart from German and Luxembourgish to use capitalized nouns in the last decades, but abolished them at the same time.

 In a few names of Danish cities or towns, the old spelling has been retained as an option due to local resistance, e.g. Aalborg and Aabenraa; however, Ålborg and Åbenrå are the spellings recommended by the Danish Language Board.
 Between 1948 and 2010, the city of Aarhus was officially spelled Århus.
 However, the city has reverted to the Aa spelling starting 2011, in a controversial decision citing internationalization and web compatibility advantages.